SoftwareAG/c8y-docs/content/device-demos/raspberry-pi-4.md

 Open the Cumulocity UI in a web browser.
 The URL must match the host URL that you defined in the *cumulocity.properties* file on the Raspberry Pi, as described above.

-To register the device, follow the general instructions for registration of devices in the section [Device Management > Connecting Devices](https://cumulocity.com/guides/users-guide/device-management/#connecting-devices) of the Cumulocity User Guide.
+To register the device, follow the general instructions for registration of devices in the section [Device Management > Connecting Devices](/users-guide/device-management/#connecting-devices) of the Cumulocity User Guide.
 When you follow the instructions, select the option **General device registration**, and use the Raspberry PI's serial number (as described in the [Prerequisites](#prerequisites) section above) as the device ID.

-To view the device in your Cumulocity account, click **All devices** in the **Device** menu in the navigator.
+To view the device in your Cumulocity account, click **All devices** in the **Device management** menu in the navigator.
 By default, the device is displayed as **RaspPi \<hardware model> \<serial number>**.

 ### Managing the Raspberry Pi in Cumulocity

-After the Raspberry Pi has been successfully registered, you can view the device's status in the Cumulocity UI's standard applications (Device Management, Cockpit and Administration).
+After the Raspberry Pi has been successfully registered, you can view the device's status in the Cumulocity UI's standard applications (Device nanagement, Cockpit and Administration).

 If you have reached this part of the tutorial successfully, you have the proof-of-concept that you can attach a device such as a Raspberry Pi to a Cumulocity server and view its status information.
 Congratulations!

 The Raspberry Pi by itself delivers only static information, so if you want to view real-time measurements coming from the device, you generally need to attach hardware components that deliver this data, such as components provided by the third-party suppliers Tinkerforge and PiFace Digital.
 See the following sections for details.

 ### Tinkerforge bricks and bricklets

 The agent supports Tinkerforge devices out of the box, provided the [Tinkerforge daemon for Raspberry Pi](http://www.tinkerforge.com/de/doc/Embedded/Raspberry_Pi.html) is installed.
+See the [Tinkerforge demo page](../tinkerforge) in this guide for further details.

 ### PiFace Digital